AutodeskGames/stingray-docs/source/interactive_help/after_release/dlc/dlc_database.md

 # Creating a database of DLC content

-Stingray offers an optional mechanism that you can use to track and identify the DLC bundles that you create and install for your game.
-If you use this system when you create DLC packages, your runtime Lua scripts can retrieve information about all DLC bundles currently installed with your game.
+{{ProductName}} offers an optional mechanism that you can use to track and identify the DLC bundles that you create and install for your interactive application.
+If you use this system when you create DLC packages, your runtime Lua scripts can retrieve information about all DLC bundles currently installed with your app.

-This can help if you do not want to hard-code information about your DLC modules into your gameplay scripts, so that you do not have to patch your main game code every time you add new downloadable content.
+This can help if you do not want to hard-code information about your DLC modules into your gameplay scripts, so that you do not have to patch your Lua code every time you add new downloadable content.

 This system builds on the basic patching and DLC systems explained in ~{ Patching your game }~ and ~{ Downloadable content (DLC) and other extras }~.
 Make sure that you understand the basic processes explained in those topics before you start here.